Regulations Governing Fishing

-9. No boats, canoes or fishing are allowed between Yellott (No.1) Bridge and the Loch Raven Dam.
+9. No boats, canoes or fishing are allowed between Yellott (Number One) Bridge and the Loch Raven Dam.

 10. Rental boats are limited to three passengers regardless of age or size.
 Rental canoes are limited to two passengers.
 Privately owned boats and canoes must adhere to capacity limits as listed on Coast Guard Boat Capacity Plate.